Be ready to protect and serve your community or continue your education.

 Online – Asynchronous

-This program is offered in an online asynchronous format meaning learning does not occur at the same time or same place.
+Some courses in this program are offered in an online asynchronous format meaning learning does not occur at the same time or same place.
 Instructors provide materials for online completion, including online readings, recorded lectures or presentations, posted lecture notes, video content, assignments and exams.
 Students access course materials within a flexible timeframe prescribed by the instructor.

 With just one online application, you can apply for all the Lethbridge Polytechnic awards and scholarships - visit our Awards and Scholarships page for more information.